 General Overview:

-Starting with the 2023-2024 school year, incoming Freshman students in the program will simultaneously complete their high school graduation requirements and the community college intersegmental general education transfer curriculum (IGETC) with an option to take courses towards their major of study.
+Starting with the 2025-2026 school year, incoming Freshman students in the program will simultaneously complete their high school graduation requirements and the community college intersegmental general education transfer curriculum (Cal-GETC) with an option to take courses towards their major of study.

-Another added benefit of the program is that it is completely free for North High students.
-The cost of tuition, books, and transportation to and from ECC from North High are covered by the program.
+Another added benefit of the program is that it is completely free for North and Torrance High students.
+The cost of tuition, books, and transportation from ECC to North and Torrance High are covered by the program.
+Students will be responsible for their own transportation to ECC to start their day.

 Students who apply and are accepted into the program choose to participate knowing that it is a 4-year program and 4-year commitment.